CodyD42010/https-github.com-MetaMask-metamask-extension/README.md

-                                            [string] [choices: "chrome", "firefox"] --debug             Run tests in debug mode, logging each driver interaction [boolean] [default: false] --retries           Set how many times the test should be retried upon failure.
+                                            [string] [choices: "chrome", "firefox"] --debug             Run tests in debug mode, logging each driver interaction [boolean] [default: false] --leave-running     Leaves the browser running after a test fails, along with anything else that the test used (ganache, the test dapp, etc.)                              [boolean] [default: false]
-                                                              [number] [default: 0]
-  --leave-running     Leaves the browser running after a test fails, along with
-                      anything else that the test used (ganache, the test dapp, etc.)                              [boolean] [default: false]